skonto/ai-systems/deployment/README.md

 Things to watch out for:

-- VLLM initially loads the model weights (~5.5GB) and then does a torch.compile that opimizes the graph that takes several seconds but also increases memory:
+- vLLM initially loads the model weights (~5.5GB) and then does a torch.compile that opimizes the graph that takes several seconds but also increases memory.

-- VLLM will build the KV Cache next that requires extra space depending on `max-model-len`.
+- vLLM will build the KV Cache next.
+KV Cache requires extra space depending on `max-model-len`.
 You can control that with `gpu-memory-utilization` but you need to make sure memory is available when warm up is done (see next).

-- VLLM will issue by default 256 requests in a parallel warm up session.
+- vLLM will issue by default 256 requests in a parallel warm up session (warm up kernels etc).
 If `max-num-seqs` is too high (default is 256) then a lot of memory blocks will be allocated.

 Idle mode footprint: